tuomascode/TeachSquared/README.md

 Program should be used in completely voluntary fashion, were the participant feels that whatever effort they make, is really paid in actual learning.

-Encourage positive learning experiences and the feeling of feeling reward by the learning.
+Encourage positive learning experiences and feeling rewarded by the learning.

 The subject should feel no pressure from the teaching material to do something in particular.